-Peter Colegate is Counsel in the Corporate Group and co-head of Appleby’s Global Technology and Innovation Group.
+Peter Colegate is a Partner in the Corporate Group and co-head of Appleby’s Global Technology and Innovation Group.
 His practice is focused on privacy, data protection and strategic corporate-commercial and regulatory work in the technology and innovation sectors.

 Prior to joining Appleby in January 2017, Peter was a member of Hogan Lovells’ technology, media and telecommunications group in Hong Kong and helped build the firm’s privacy practice in Asia.
 Working with some of the world´s largest technology companies and global banks, he advised on privacy, data protection, bank secrecy, intellectual property, broadcasting and telecoms matters across the Asia-Pacific region.
 While in Hong Kong, Peter also worked in-house with Turner Broadcasting (a subsidiary of Time Warner) where his internal “clients” included the 24 hour news channel CNN.